AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/understanding-the-email-editor/using-the-rich-text-editor.md

 ---
 # Using the Rich Text Editor {#using-the-rich-text-editor}

 The Rich Text Editor (RTE) appears throughout Marketo and is available whenever you want to add or edit content.
 You'll see a version of it on landing pages, programs, emails, forms, and snippets.
-Just click **Edit Draft**, and it'll pop up to serve you.
+Just click **[!UICONTROL Edit Draft]**, and it'll pop up to serve you.

 ## Editor Settings {#editor-settings}